Børsen

 Built under the reign of Christian IV in 1619–1640, the building is considered a leading example of the Dutch Renaissance style in Denmark.
 It is a protected building for conservation purposes.
+A popular tourist attraction, Børsen is most noted for its distinctive spire, shaped as the tails of four dragons twined together, reaching a height of 56 m.
+On 16 April 2024, the building was severely damaged by a fire, which toppled the spire.

 History

 Børsen was planned by Christian IV as part of his plan to strengthen Copenhagen's role as a centre for trade and commerce in Northern Europe.
 A site on the north side of the embankment which connected Copenhagen to the new market town Christianshavn, which was planned on reclaimed land off the coast of Amager.
 The king charged Lorenz van Steenwinckel with the design of the new building, but Steenwinckel died shortly thereafter.
 The assignment was then passed on to his brother, Hans van Steenwinckel.

+17th and 18th centuries

 The site first had to be prepared since the embankment had not yet stabilized.
 Construction of the building began in 1620 and was largely completed in 1624 with the exception of the spire (installed in 1625) and details of the east gable (completed in 1640).
 The building contained 40 trading offices at the ground floor and one large room at the upper floor.
 The building was in use as a marketplace during the late 1620s.

 In 1647, Christian IV sold the building to the merchant Jacob Madsen for 50,000 Danish rigsdaler.
-Frederick III later reacquired the building from Madsen's widow.
+Frederick III later reacquired the building from Madsen's widow, who could no longer afford to maintain the building.

 The building was restored by Nicolai Eigtved in 1745.